manojagragari/SECURE-FILE-MANAGEMENT-SYSTEM/README.md

 If you’re looking for a specific file management system on GitHub, you could search for terms like “file-management-system” or “file-manager” in the GitHub search bar.
 Many projects include README files with setup instructions and feature lists.
 Want me to dive deeper into a particular aspect, like how to find one or what a specific system does?
 Just let me know!
 FOR CSE316 PRJECT
+Tiny File Manager: A lightweight, single-file PHP-based manager for basic file operations (upload, delete, edit) with a simple web interface.
+FileGator: A multi-user, self-hosted web application with advanced features like drag-and-drop uploads, chunked file transfers, and user permissions.
+Sigma File Manager: A modern, open-source file explorer for desktop use, focusing on speed and smart features like global search.
+Custom Scripts: Projects like PowerShell or Python scripts that automate file sorting or cleanup tasks on your local system.
+GitHub’s Role in File Management
+GitHub itself uses Git, a distributed version control system, to manage files within repositories.
+It’s not a traditional file manager but excels at tracking changes to files (code, documents, etc.) over time.
+Features like Git LFS (Large File Storage) extend its capability to handle bigger files, making it a powerful tool for developers managing project assets.